4261.1 AR - Personal Illness/Injury Leave

 provisions of collective bargaining agreements.

 Classified employees employed five days a week are entitled to 12 days’ leave of absence with full pay for personal illness or injury (sick leave) per fiscal year.
 Employees who work less than a full fiscal year or fewer than five days a week (part-time employees) shall be granted sick leave in proportion to the time they work.
-However, any part-time employee whose work hours are so few as to entitle him/her to less than 24 hours of paid sick leave per fiscal year shall be granted sick leave pursuant to Labor Code 246, if he/she is eligible.
+However, any part-time employee who is entitled to less than 24 hours of paid sick leave per fiscal year due to the amount of time worked shall be granted sick leave pursuant to Labor Code 246, if he/she is eligible.
 (Education Code 45191; Labor Code 245-249)

 Use of Sick Leave

-A classified employee may use sick leave for the following purposes:
+A classified employee may use sick leave for absences due to:

-1. Accident or illness, whether or not the absence arises out of or in the course of employment, or by quarantine which results from contact with other persons having a contagious disease during the performance of the employee’s duties (Education Code 45199)
+1. Accident or illness, whether or not the absence arises out of or in the course of employment, or by quarantine which results from contact in the course of employment with other persons having a contagious disease (Education Code 45199)

 3. Personal necessity as specified in Education Code 45207